 Evaluate the amount of referring channels and determine the source of traffic that brings the most value to your Facebook Page in relation to your complete social media strategy.Relevant Showcase Dashboard

 One of the most important Facebook metrics to get to know your audience and deliver them the best content possible, is the Actions on Page KPI.
 This metric shows the exact amount of clicks on your Action Button, Get Directions, Phone Number and Clicked Website.
 Additionally, it would make sense to filter these insights by age, gender, country, city, and device.
 The important point to consider is the objective you want to accomplish.
-The purpose of Actions on Page differentiates if you want your business to be local, nationally, or internationally engaged with, therefore, customize your approach, buttons and see if you’re engaging on a local or global scale.Performance Indicators
+The purpose of Actions on Page differentiates if you want your business to be local, nationally, or internationally engaged with, therefore, customise your approach, buttons and see if you’re engaging on a local or global scale.Performance Indicators

-Establish which Actions on Page are relevant to your strategy and customize your content to deliver the maximum amount of results.
+Establish which Actions on Page are relevant to your strategy and customise your content to deliver the maximum amount of results.
 If you’re a local business, increase the Get Directions and Phone Number clicks.Relevant Showcase Dashboard

 Reach is the number of unique views the Post has received.
 It is an important metric because you can see how many unique users have seen your content.
 The Average reach per Post Type number will tell you what kind of content resonates with your audience best: Link, Status, Photo, or Video.
 You can even see the development of the Average reach over a time-frame.
 It would make sense to additionally analyse the Impressions (the number of times your page Post is seen) and then also calculate the Frequency – a metric that tells how many times your message is shown to the same audience.Performance Indicators